 FIELD SIZE TYPE DESCRIPTION Physical ID 6 Rd This field contains the physical address ID of this node determined during self-ID.
 The physical-ID is invalid after a bus reset until the self-ID has completed as indicated by an unsolicited register 0 status transfer from the PHY to the LLC.
 R 1 Rd Root.
 This bit indicates that this node is the root node.
 The R bit is reset to 0 by bus reset, and is set to 1 during tree-ID if this node becomes root.
-CPS 1 Rd Cable-power-status.
+CPS 1 Rd Cable-power status.
 This bit indicates the state of the CPS input terminal.
-The CPS terminal is normally tied to serial bus cable power through a $400\text{-k}\Omega$ resistor.
+The CPS terminal is normally tied to serial bus cable power through a 400-k Ω resistor.
 A 0 in this bit indicates that the cable power voltage has dropped below its threshold for ensured reliable operation.
 RHB 1 Rd/Wr Root-holdoff bit.
 This bit instructs the PHY to attempt to become root after the next bus reset.
-The RHB bit is reset to 0 by a hardware reset, and is unaffected by a bus reset.
+The RHB is reset to 0 by a hardware reset and is unaffected by a bus reset.
 If two nodes on a single bus have their root holdoff bit set, then the result is not defined.
 To prevent two nodes from having their root-holdoff bit set, this bit must only be written using a PHY configuration packet.
 IBR 1 Rd/Wr Initiate bus reset.
 This bit instructs the PHY to initiate a long (166 μ s) bus reset at the next opportunity.
 Any receive or transmit operation in progress when this bit is set completes before the bus reset is initiated.
 The IBR bit is reset to 0 after a hardware reset or a bus reset.
 Care must be exercised when writing to this bit to not change the other bits in this register.
 It is recommended that whenever possible a bus reset be initiated using the ISBR bit and not the IBR bit.
 Gap_Count 6 Rd/Wr Arbitration gap count.
 This value sets the subaction (fair) gap, arb-reset gap, and arb-delay times.
 The gap count can be set either by a write to the register, or by reception or transmission of a PHY_CONFIG packet.
 The gap count is reset to 3Fh by hardware reset or after two consecutive bus resets without an intervening write to the gap count register (either by a write to the PHY register or by a PHY_CONFIG packet).
 It is strongly recommended that this field only be changed using PHY configuration packets.
 Extended 3 Rd Extended register definition.
-For the TSB81BA3, this field is 111b, indicating that the extended register set is implemented.
+For the TSB41BA3B-EP, this field is 111b, indicating that the extended register set is implemented.
 Num_Ports 4 Rd Number of ports.
 This field indicates the number of ports implemented in the PHY.
-For the TSB81BA3 this field is 3.
+For the TSB41BA3B-EP, this field is 3.
 PHY_Speed 3 Rd PHY speed capability.
 This field is no longer used.
-For the TSB81BA3 PHY this field is 111b.
+For the TSB41BA3B-EP PHY, this field is 111b.
 Speeds for 1394b PHYs must be checked on a port-by-port basis.
+SREN 1 Rd/Wr Standby/restore enable.
+This bit when set to 1 enables the port to go into the standby reduced power state when commanded by a Standby PHY command packet.
+This enable works for all ports of the local device.
+Note the 1394b standard only allows leaf (one port connected) nodes to be placed into standby mode.
 Delay 4 Rd PHY repeater data delay.
-This field indicates the worst case repeater data delay of the PHY, expressed as $144+(delay \times 20)$ ns.
-For the TSB81BA3 this field is 0.
+This field indicates the worst-case repeater data delay of the PHY, expressed as 144+(delay×20) ns.
+For the TSB41BA3B-EP, this field is Fh.
+The worst-case repeater delay for S100B is 538 ns.